A step-by-step guide to make sure your SAP system is GDPR-compliant

 Also, understanding the business need for each type of information helps to define responsible contact and data retention requirements and to show how data is transferred and interfaced between the SAP system and other systems and organizations.
 Reducing the amount of personal information will facilitate the preparation by mitigating risk in the SAP system.

 Step 2 – Monitor How an SAP System Exports and Transfers Personal Data

 Compliance with GDPR requires the auditing of SAP logs to detect risky behavior by users.
 All downloads of private information should be strictly justified by a business need, protected, erased when no longer needed, and authorized by the compliance function.
 For instance, exporting reports by the SAP List Viewer (ALV) without a legitimate business justification is considered a data breach that should be reported.

-A GPDR preparation project should plan how, by whom, and how often the SAP security logs will be reviewed for downloaded data with private information.
+A GDPR preparation project should plan how, by whom, and how often the SAP security logs will be reviewed for downloaded data with private information.
 The protection of downloaded sensitive information outside the SAP system is a related issue to address in a readiness plan.

 Step 3 – Define Action Plans to Anonymize Personal Data